Truso Gorge — The Hidden Valley Near Kazbegi

 Why Choose This Tour

-Truso Gorge in one long day from Tbilisi: CO2 mineral springs with orange travertine, the abandoned medieval village of Zakagor, a 20m waterfall, and complete solitude.
-The closest thing to exploring an undiscovered wilderness in the Caucasus — 15km from Kazbegi, but a world away from the tourist trail.
+Truso Gorge in one long day from Tbilisi: CO₂ mineral springs with orange travertine deposits, the abandoned medieval village of Zakagor, a 20 m waterfall, and complete solitude.
+The trail is 12 km one way, but we cover part of the route in the 4x4 and walk only the most beautiful section on foot.
+The closest thing to exploring an undiscovered wilderness in the Caucasus — 15 km from Kazbegi, but a world away from the tourist trail.

 Included in Price